profxj/mhw_analysis/papers/MHWS/Dryad/README.md

         categories for each event.
     *   'n_events'             A scalar integer (not a list) indicating the total number of detected MHW events
   * mhw_events_allsky_2019.parquet -- Pandas table of MHW Events
+    *   Same columns as for the SQLite file
   * MHWevent_cube_2019.nc -- netCDF file describing the location of every MHW Event in space and time.
 The coordinates are: `lat (deg), lon (deg), time (datetime64[ns])`

 ### MWHS data

-  * MHWS_xxx.csv -- CSV table of the MHWS
+  * MHWS_xxx.csv -- CSV table of the MHWS with columns:
+    * 'Id' Running ID value for the MHWS
+    * 'NVox' Number of voxels occupied by the MHWS [ndays * npixels]
+    * 'NVox_km' Volume of the voxels occupied by the MHWS [days * km*km]
+    * 'category' Integer describing the type of MHWEs contributing to the MHWS [1=]
+    * 'mask_Id' Integer ID describing the value of the MHWS in the data cube
+    * 'max_area' Maximum area in pixels reached by the MHWS
+    * 'max_area_km' Maximum area in km^2 reached by the MHWS
+    * 'xcen' Weighted x-centroid in pixels of the MHWS in the NOAA OI array
+    * 'xboxmin', 'xboxmax' are the min, max values of x in pixels in the NOAA OI array
+    * 'ycen' Weighted y-centroid in pixels of the MHWS in the NOAA OI array
+    * 'yboxmin', 'yboxmax' are the min, max values of y in pixels in the NOAA OI array
+    * 'zcen' Weighted time coordinate of the MHWS
+    * 'zboxmin', 'zboxmax' are the limts on the time coordinates of the MHWS
+    * 'date' date of the start of the MHWS
+    * 'lat', 'lon' are the corresponding coordinates xcen,ycen [deg]
   * MHWS_xxx_mask.nc -- netCDF file describing the location of every MHWS in space and time.
+       The coordinates are: `lat (deg), lon (deg), time (datetime64[ns])`

 There are 3 pairs of these data files with xxx depending on the climatology: